Senior Vice President, Oceans

 Areas of expertise: Oceans Programs, renewing fisheries, marine protected areas

 Amanda Leland is a visionary leader for recovering global fisheries in our lifetimes.
-In her role as vice President for EDF Oceans, she leads a diverse team of scientists, lawyers and advocates for healthy and abundant oceans.
+In her role as Senior Vice President for EDF Oceans, she leads a diverse team of scientists, lawyers and advocates for healthy and abundant oceans.

 She develops and implements strategies to transform resource management to achieve productive and profitable fisheries, and her team is building on its past progress in U.S. and international fishing to ignite a bold global agenda that will result in more fish in the water, more food on the plate, and more prosperous communities.